The 10 Best Apple Picking Spots in Maryland!

 Blades Orchard in Federalsburg, Maryland, has u-pick starting on September 16.
 Stop by every weekend from 12 p.m. to 4 p.m. until October 31 to pick apples and pumpkins.

 Lewis Orchards in Dickerson, Maryland, has been in existence in one form or another since 1888.
 Stop by Thursday, Friday, Saturday, or Sunday to pick up fresh-made pies.
 Starting in September, Lewis Orchards will once again offer pick-your-own apples through the fall season.

 Butler’s Orchard in Germantown, Maryland, has been in the same family for 65 years.
 For $3, you can come visit the farm and have full access to the Pick Your Own Fields, Farm Park Picnic area, the Natural Trail and Giant Slides.
 Gala Apples and Early Fuji are available at the time of writing, with more apple varieties coming later in the fall.

-Shaw Orchards has been in the family for 107 years, producing fresh fruits and vegetables close to the Mason-Dixon line.
+Shaw Orchards, close to the Mason-Dixon line, has been in the family since 1841, producing and selling fruits since 1909.
 U-pick options include strawberries, raspberries, pumpkins, cherries, blueberries, and apples.
 Check the website regularly, as it is updated every week with the latest information regarding what’s available.

-Homestead Farm in Poolesville, Maryland, offers u-pick apples at $1.99 per pound.
+Homestead Farm in Poolesville, Maryland, offers u-pick apples at a fair price per pound.
 Varieties include Crimson Crisp and Fuji.
 Strawberries and other produce are available seasonally for u-pick, whereas pre-picked options include apples, tomatoes, sweet corn, onions, eggplant, peppers, green beans, watermelon, and squash.